|| Home | Classes | Profile | Research ||

 A student found guilty of lying, cheating, or plagiarism, depending on the nature of the offense and the history of the student, is usually subject to one or both of the following: a grade of zero on the assignment, project, or examination or a grade of F in the course.
 All cases of lying, cheating, or plagiarism where a punishment is incurred are reported to the Senior Vice President of Academic Affairs, who maintains a record of all offenses.
 Serial offenders may be subject to suspension or dismissal.

-Mount Aloysius College is committed to providing reasonable accommodations to students with disabilities.
-Students with disabilities who wish to request an accommodation are required to contact Ms. Marisa Evans, MA, LPC,NCC, Director of Counseling and Disability Services to formally request accommodations and provide supporting documentation.
-Her office is located in St. Joseph Hall, Room 101, (814) 886-6336.
-If you receive approval for accommodations, it is important that you stop in during my office hours at the start of the semester so necessary arrangements can be made.
+Accommodations Statement: Mount Aloysius College is committed to providing reasonable accommodations to students with disabilities.
+Students with disabilities who wish to request accommodation are required to contact Ms. Shannon Grove, MSN, RN, Director of Health and Wellness to formally request accommodations and provide supporting documentation.
+Her office is located in St. Joseph Hall, Room 102, 814-886-6391.
+If you receive approval for accommodations, it is important that you stop by the office at the start of the semester so necessary arrangements can be made.

 Attendance at all lecture and lab sessions is mandatory.
 It is your responsibility to notify the instructor prior to missing an exam or laboratory and you must have a valid reason.
 The instructor reserves the right to judge the validity of the excuse.
 If you miss an exam, you are responsible for taking the exam within one week of your return.
 There are no makeup labs unless you are able to come to another section during the same week and obtain instructor permission.
 Failure of the student to follow the steps outlined above will result in a grade of "0" for the missed exam or lab!

 Should a student encounter difficulty with course content or other aspects of the course, the first action should be to make an appointment to speak with the instructor.
 The instructor may suggest resources on campus or other tips to assist student learning.
-If a student has concerns with their instructor, then the best course of action is to seek out a meeting with the Science and Math Department Chair, Dr. J. Michael Engle, 814-886-6552, email@example.com. to discuss the difficulties.
-If an agreeable decision is not reached, the student should then request a meeting with the Dean of the School of Business, Arts, and Sciences, Dr. David Haschak, 814-886-6313, firstname.lastname@example.org.
+If a student has concerns with their instructor, then the best course of action is to seek out a meeting with the Science and Math Department Chair, Dr. John Whitlock, 814-886-6536, JWhitlock@mtaloy.edu. to discuss the difficulties.
+If an agreeable decision is not reached, the student should then request a meeting with the Dean, Dr. Chris Lovett, 814-886-6458, email@example.com.
 The Faculty, Department Chairs, and Deans are committed to treating all students with respect and fairness.
 Additional information is outlined in the academic grievance policy in the College catalog.